Taiwan reports Chinese military activity near its territory - www.lokmattimes.com

 Taiwan reports Chinese military activity near its territory

-Taipei [Taiwan], June 13 : Taiwan's Ministry of National Defence (MND) has said that it has tracked 23 Chinese ...
+Taipei [Taiwan], June 15 : Taiwan's Ministry of National Defence (MND) said on Saturday that it detected 12 Chinese ...

-Taipei [Taiwan], June 13 : Taiwan's Ministry of National Defence (MND) has said that it has tracked 23 Chinese military aircraft and seven naval vessels operating around the island country from 6 am (local time) on Wednesday to 6 am (local time) on Thursday.
+Taipei [Taiwan], June 15 : Taiwan's Ministry of National Defence (MND) said on Saturday that it detected 12 Chinese military aircraft and eight naval vessels between 6 am (local time) on Friday (June 14) and the same time on Saturday.

-Of the 23 Chinese military aircraft, 19 crossed the median line of the Taiwan Strait and entered Taiwan's southwest and eastern Air Defense Identification Zone (ADIZ).
-In response to China's action, Taiwanese armed forces sent aircraft and naval ships and deployed coastal-based missile systems to monitor China's activity.
+Of the 12 Chinese People's Liberation Army (PLA) aircraft, seven entered the southwest corner of Taiwan's Air Defense Identification Zone (ADIZ), according to the statement shared by Taiwan's MND on X. Following China's action, Taiwan sent aircraft and naval ships and deployed coastal-based missile systems to monitor the PLA activity.

-In a post on X, Taiwan's MND stated, "23 PLA aircraft and 7 PLAN vessels operating around #Taiwan were detected up until 6 a.m.
+Taking to X, Taiwan's MND stated, "12 PLA aircraft and 8 PLAN vessels operating around Taiwan were detected up until 6 a.m.
 (UTC+8) today.
-19 of the aircraft crossed the median line of #Taiwan Strait and entered Taiwan's SW and eastern ADIZ. #ROCArmedForces have monitored the situation and responded accordingly."
+7 of the aircraft entered our southwestern ADIZ. #ROCArmedForces have monitored the situation and responded accordingly."

-So far in June, Taiwan has detected Chinese military aircraft near its territory 132 times and naval/coast guard vessels 109 times, Taiwan News reported.
-Since September 2020, China has intensified its use of gray zone tactics by increasing the number of military aircraft and naval ships operating near Taiwan.
+So far in June, Taiwan has detected Chinese military aircraft 152 times and naval or coast guard vessels 125 times, Taiwan News reported.
+Since September 2020, China has intensified its use of gray zone tactics by increasing the number of military aircraft and naval ships that operate near Taiwan's territory.

-According to Taiwan News report, gray zone tactics are termed as "an effort or series of efforts beyond steady-state deterrence and assurance that attempts to achieve one's security objectives without resort to direct and sizable use of force."
+Grey zone tactics are called "an effort or series of efforts beyond steady-state deterrence and assurance that attempts to achieve one's security objectives without resort to direct and sizable use of force," Taiwan News reported.

 This latest incident adds to a series of similar provocations by China in recent months.
 China has increased its military activities around Taiwan, including regular air and naval incursions into Taiwan's Air Defense Identification Zone (ADIZ).